The Playlist (TV series): Development

 On 11 December 2019, Netflix announced a yet to be named limited series about the founding of music streaming company, Spotify.
 The series was inspired by a non-fiction book, Spotify Untold, written by Sven Carlsson and Jonas Leijonhufvud, business reporters at Swedish Dagens Industri.
 Berna Levin of Yellow Bird UK would serve as the executive producer of the series and Per-Olav Sørensen will direct the series.
 On 14 June 2021, further announcements were made, revealing that the series will consist of six 45-minute episodes.
 In addition, Eiffel Mattsson and Luke Franklin would be producing along with Levin; meanwhile, Christian Spurrier was hired as the screenwriter for the series.
 On 13 September 2022, Sofie Forsman and Tove Forsman were revealed as series co-writers.

 Casting

 Casting for the series leads were revealed on 14 June 2021.
 Edvin Endre and Christian Hillborg were cast as the co-founders of Spotify.
 Ulf Stenberg, Gizem Erdogan, and Joel Lützow also took leading roles.

 Filming

 The filming of the series happened starting in 2021.
 It was revealed that part of the principal photography took place in Stockholm, Sweden in June 2021.
-Some of the filming took place in Croatia.
+Some of the filming took place in Croatia and Lithuania.
 The post-production process was in November 2021.
 In August 2022, the production wrapped filming.